Silverkey0/trgn_assignment3/README.md

 Creates a histogram as a png from a file using the specified column in a tab delimited file.

 ## KNOWN ISSUES
-I can't understand what this homework asks me to do.
-I will figure it out on Tuesday class.
+Still work on ensg2hugo.py, so I didn't start this part, yet.
+But I will complete it soon.